 Now it's official.
 As expected, Apple has discontinued service for the first MacBook Pro with Retina display.

-As soon as Apple devices are listed as “obsolete” or “discontinued”, support ends.
+As soon as Apple devices are listed as "obsolete" or "discontinued," support ends.
 Now the list has been updated once again.
-According to this, the MacBook Pro 15-inch Retina (mid-2012) will no longer be repaired by Apple.
-As previously reported, Apple has made it clear in a support document that outdated products are no longer eligible for hardware service – with no exceptions.
-When the MacBook Pro with Retina display was introduced at WWDC 2012, Apple marketing chief Phil Schiller called it “a breakthrough in display technology” and claimed that “there has never been a notebook that was so beautiful”.
-But now it is finally Ending.
+Accordingly, the MacBook Pro 15-inch Retina (Mid 2012) will no longer be repaired by Apple.
+As previously reported, Apple clarified in a support document that obsolete products are no longer eligible for hardware service—no exceptions.
+When the MacBook Pro with Retina display was introduced at WWDC 2012, Apple marketing chief Phil Schiller called it "a breakthrough in display technology" and claimed that "there has never been a notebook this beautiful."
+But now it's finally over.
+Ending.

 What does this mean for users?